 …..So you have to wear a building?
 I really am thinking about this way too much.

 After the purty light show is over, the sea temple decides it’s time to go back underwater.
 That means that it’s also time to say goodbye to Manaphy.
-It jumps into May’s arms one last time and May tearfully makes her goodbye.
+It jumps into May’s arms one last time, and May tearfully says her goodbyes.
 Manaphy sends her off by saying ‘Love you’ again but this time adding ‘May.’
-She tells her she loves him and then he says it again, this time adding ‘Mama,’ which kinda lessens the whole impact if you ask me.
-You already did the ‘May,’ you don’t need to add the ‘Mama.’
+She replies saying she loves Manaphy too, and then it says ‘Love you’ again, this time adding ‘Mama.’

 Manaphy hops out of May’s arms and back into the water, swimming towards the temple as May looks on with a bittersweet smile saying she’s not fine now, but she will be.